Criticism of Windows XP: Windows Genuine Advantage

 To try to curb piracy based on leaked or generated volume license keys, Microsoft introduced Windows Genuine Advantage (WGA).
-WGA comprises two parts, a verification tool which must be used to get certain downloads from Microsoft and a user notification system.
-WGA for Windows was followed by verification systems for Internet Explorer 7, Windows Media Player 11, Windows Defender, Microsoft Office 2007 and certain updates.
-In late 2007, Microsoft removed the WGA verification from the installer for Internet Explorer 7 saying that the purpose of the change was to make IE7 available to all Windows users.
+WGA comprises two parts: a verification tool which must be used to get certain downloads from Microsoft, and a user notification system.
+WGA integration with Windows itself was followed by verification systems during installation of Internet Explorer 7, Windows Media Player 11, Windows Defender, Microsoft Office 2007, and certain other updates.
+In late 2007, Microsoft removed the WGA verification from the installer for Internet Explorer 7, saying that the purpose of the change was to make IE7 available to all Windows users.

-If the license key is judged not genuine, it displays a nag screen at regular intervals asking the user to buy a license from Microsoft.
-In addition, the user's access to Microsoft Update is restricted to critical security updates, and as such, new versions of enhancements and other Microsoft products will no longer be able to be downloaded or installed.
+If the license key is judged to not be genuine, WGA displays a nag screen at regular intervals asking the user to buy a license from Microsoft.
+In addition, the user's access to Windows Update is restricted to critical security updates, and as such, new features and other Microsoft products will no longer be able to be downloaded or installed.

-On August 26, 2008, Microsoft released a new WGA activation program that displays a plain black desktop background for computers failing validation.
+On August 26, 2008, Microsoft released an update to the WGA activation program that displays a plain black desktop background for computers failing validation.
 The background can be changed, but reverts after 1 hour.

 Common criticisms of WGA have included its description as a "Critical Security Update", causing Automatic Updates to download it without user intervention on default settings, its behavior compared to spyware of "phoning home" to Microsoft every time the computer is connected to the Internet, the failure to inform end users what exactly WGA would do once installed (rectified by a 2006 update), the failure to provide a proper uninstallation method during beta testing (users were given manual removal instructions that did not work with the final build), and its sensitivity to hardware changes which cause repeated need for reactivation in the hands of some developers.
 Also if the user has no connection to the Internet or a phone, it will be difficult to activate it normally.

 Strictly speaking, neither the download nor the install of the Notifications is mandatory; the user can change their Automatic Update settings to allow them to choose what updates may be downloaded for installation.
 If the update is already downloaded, the user can choose not to accept the supplemental EULA provided for the Notifications.
 In both cases, the user can also request that the update not be presented again.
 Newer Critical Security Updates may still be installed with the update hidden.
 However this setting will only have effect on the existing version of Notifications, so it can appear again as a new version.
 In 2006, California resident Brian Johnson attempted to bring a class action lawsuit against Microsoft, on grounds that Windows Genuine Advantage Notifications violated the spyware laws in the state; the lawsuit was dismissed in 2010.